JRCSTU/CO2MPAS-TA/doc/glossary.rst

 .. glossary::
     ``vehicle_mass.WLTP-H``
         Simulated inertia applied during the WLTP-H test on the dyno [kg].
+        It should reflect correction for rotational mass mr as foreseen by WLTP regulation for 1-axle chassis dyno testing.
+(Regulation 2017/1151; Sub-Annex 4; paragraph 2.5.3)

     ``f0.WLTP-H``
         Set the F0 road load coefficient for WLTP-H. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.